VizierDB/web-api/doc/workflow-modules.md

 The following is a list of known data types for module arguments:

 ```
+asRow: List of components
+bool: Boolean value
+colid: Positive integer referencing a column in the dataset
+datasetid: Name referencing a dataset
+decimal: Numeric float or double value
+fileid: Reference to a file on the file server
+group: Indicate nesting of components
 int: Integer value
-decimal: Numeric float or double value
+pyCode: Multi-line text string (Python Code)
+rowid: Positive integer referencing a row in a dataset
 string: Arbitrary character sequence
-bool: Boolean value
-dataset: Name referencing a dataset
-colindex: Positive integer referencing a column in the dataset
-rowindex: Positive integer referencing a row in a dataset
-file: Reference to a file on the file server
-code: Multi-line text string
-group: Indicate nesting of components
 ```

 When submitting a module specification as part of a HTTP request each element in **arguments** is expected to contain pairs of argument identifier and (primitive) values.
 If an argument definition contains a list of elements the request is expected to submit a list of Json objects that contain one identifier and value for each object in the argument specification.